 Work out the PED for each, and comment on your result.

-- The price of DVDs today is £200, and the quantity demanded is 4m.
+- The price of a smartphone is currently £200, and the quantity demanded is 4m.
 Next year the price falls to £180 and the quantity demanded rises to 6m.

-- The price of The Times today is 40p, and the quantity demanded is 2m.
-Next year the price falls to 30p and the quantity demanded rises to 2.2m
+- The price of a daily newspaper today is £1.50p, and the quantity demanded is 2m.
+Next year the price falls by 30p and the quantity demanded rises to 2.2m

-RCO Ltd is a UK based electronics manufacturer and retailer.
-Its main products are Netbook computers, PCs and Electronic Calculators.
-The current price of the Netbook is £500, the PC is £800 and the calculator is £40.
-This year the firm sold 10,000 Netbooks, 20,000 PCs and 1 million calculators.
+RCO Manufacturing is an electronics manufacturer and retailer.
+Its main products are ultrabook computers, PCs and calculators.
+The current price of the ultrabook is £500, the PC is £800 and the calculator is £40.
+This year the firm sold 10,000 ultrabooks, 20,000 PCs and 1 million calculators.